Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor

 In Fig.~\ref{fig3} we report the doping dependencies of the intensity ratios $I_{B_{1g}}/I_{B_{2g}}$ in the superconducting (filled circles) and the normal states (open circles).
 Note that, the ratios in the two phases are nearly the same, thereby indicating that $I_{B_{1g}}/I_{B_{2g}}$ is unaffected by the superconducting gap.
 Most importantly, the ratios change non-monotonically as a function of $p$, and they reveal a sharp peak located at $p_c =0.22$, the doping where the normal state pseudogap closes (black stars).
-We confirmed that the sharp peak is not a resonance effect, since it is visible with two distinct laser lines, namely 532 nm and 647.1 nm.
-An earlier Raman measurement did not detect any significant resonance either~\cite{Venturini}.
+We confirmed that the sharp peak is not a resonance effect, since it is visible with two distinct laser lines (532 nm and 647.1 nm).

 Note that the peak in $I_{B_{1g}}/I_{B_{2g}}$ cannot be attributed to the doping dependence of the pseudogap which is monotonic.
 Instead, the temperature independence of the sharp peak position indicates that it is related to enhanced density of states of the underlying band structure around the AN region of the Brillouin zone.
 This invariably leads to the possibility of a doping induced Lifshitz transition wherein, as a van Hove singularity crosses the chemical potential, the open hole-like anti-bonding Fermi surface closes around the $(\pm \pi,0)$ and $(0, \pm \pi)$ points and becomes electron-like.
 An electron-like anti-bonding band in Bi-2212 at $p>0.22$ has been reported by ARPES data~\cite{Kaminski}, but this change of topology was not linked with the closing of the pseudogap.